1 July, 2020

 Requirements 11.3.1 and 11.3.2 prescribe a minimum frequency of annual penetration tests, external as well as internal.
 While there is no requirement for ASV, an organization should also conduct a penetration test when there is a significant change in the infrastructure or application.
 Here, the scope of “significant” change includes adding a sub-network, upgrading the operating system, adding a web server, etc. Just like vulnerability scans, retests must be performed to verify that exploitable vulnerabilities are corrected.

-Apart from these requirements, Requirement 11.3.4 requires an organization to conduct penetration tests for network segmentation where CDE is isolated from other networks.
+Additionally, Requirement 11.3.4 stipulates an organization to conduct penetration tests for network segmentation where CDE is isolated from other networks.
 The prescribed frequency is annually, or when any changes to segmentation controls or methods are implemented.

-PCI DSS is very explicit about the requirements to be fulfilled.
+PCI DSS is very explicit about how to achieve compliance.
 However, before you decide on conducting vulnerability scanning and penetration testing for your organization, you may not be mandatorily required if you fall under the following categories:

 - Merchants who outsource their entire card data processing to PCI DSS compliant third parties.